 Li Changchun, who is almost 40 years old, has been working in Shanghai for 12 years.
 Even though his hometown is in Guizhou province, all of his family members are in Shanghai.
 None of them have registered their residence in Shanghai.
 They live in public rental housing, which, Li explains, is provided by the government.
-Each city has those public rental houses, which are cheaper than normal rental houses, so the pressure on family life is reduced.
-When we spoke to Li Changchun, he was wearing a security uniform, a cotton coat, and was directing traffic in and out of the W mall parking lot.
+Each city has those public rental houses, which are cheaper than normal rental houses, to reduce the pressure on migrant families.
+When we spoke to Li Changchun, he was wearing a security uniform, a cotton coat, and was directing traffic in and out of the W Mall parking lot.
 He was working outside in the cold winter, and as I stood close to him for the interview, I noticed the tip of his nose was red.

 Li Changchun said his first job in Shanghai was in sales.
-So I asked him if he liked his current job, he smiled and said, “there is nothing I don’t like.
-The salary is high, because I’ve been working here for a long time; it’s more than 10,000 yuan a month.”
+I asked him if he liked his current job.
+He smiled and said, “there is nothing I don’t like.
+The salary is high because I’ve been working here for a long time; it’s more than 10,000 yuan a month.”
 When I asked him what he expected for his future life and his children, he didn’t hesitate to say that he was under a lot of pressure in Shanghai.
 The answer was short and definite.